 When splitting between the two, the morning sessions would be best programmed using heavy weights with a lower count, and the second session should be lighter weights and higher rep count.
 For example, someone can choose a max effort squat followed by a deadlift in the next session.

-Trick #2 to Squat and Deadlift the Same Day: Use Variations to Like Sumo & High Bar to Lower Stimulus to Fatigue Ratio
+Trick #2 To Squat & Deadlift the Same Day: Use Variations To Like Sumo & High Bar to Lower Stimulus to Fatigue Ratio

 The second trick that will allow an athlete to squat and deadlift on the same day would be to introduce different variations of both the squat and deadlift—using sumo deadlifts and high bar squats to lower the stimulus to fatigue ratio.